Outbound Sales Explained: Techniques, Strategies & Best Practices

 • Lead Conversion Rate: The number of qualified leads that result in a sale.

-• Average Deal Size: Knowing your average deal size allows you know how much you can spend to generate an opportunity and still be profitable.
+• Average Deal Size: Knowing your average deal size lets you know how much you can spend to generate an opportunity and remain profitable.

 Common Outbound Sales Objections